ryan-nyberg/ryan-nyberg/README.md

 📈 **Working on:**
    - 🌐 Building a Website with Django
-   - 🤖 Developing a recommendation app utilizing FastAPI, Python, and spaCy for NLP
+   - 🤖 Developing a recommendation app utilizing FastAPI, Python, and AWS for NLP
    - 🏫 Collaborating on a Student Marketplace App for Biola University

 🚀 **Interests:**